-These days I don’t make sausage and peppers nearly as often as I used to, but when I do it always reminds me of our time in New York.
-We often ate it in various forms — on pasta, pizza, sandwiches, and my favorite, over polenta.
-Polenta was another food that I wasn’t properly introduced to until I lived in New York.
-It’s funny to think of that because now we eat it all the time.
-My kids have grown to love it as much as I do.
+I don’t make sausage and peppers nearly as often as I used to, but when I do it always reminds me of living in New York.
+When you live there, you see sausage and peppers show up in various forms — on pasta, pizza, sandwiches, and just like this recipe, over polenta.

-While I certainly like to prepare polenta from scratch (it’s as easy as boiling water), there are times when having a tube of prepared polenta comes in very handy.
-Making sausage and peppers in the oven along with heating up the polenta rounds, makes for a very easy sheet pan dinner.
-I’m still not tired of one pan meals!
+While you can prepare polenta from scratch (it’s as easy as boiling water), there are times when having a tube of prepared polenta comes in very handy.
+Making sausage and peppers in the oven along with heating up the polenta rounds, makes for a very easy sheet pan dinner

-Now when it comes to sausages, we use either hot or sweet Italian sausage.
+When it comes to sausages, go for hot or sweet Italian sausage.
 Depending on your preference, you can also use chicken or vegetarian sausage.
-My family likes the extra kick of heat from hot Italian sausage, plus another little pinch of crushed red pepper flakes.
-I also like to include a sprinkle of dry Italian herbs.
+Expect an extra kick of heat from hot Italian sausage, plus another little pinch of crushed red pepper flakes.

-Sheet Pan Dinner: Polenta with Sausage and Peppers
+Sheet Pan Dinner Recipe: Polenta with Sausage and Peppers

 2 tablespoons olive oil, plus more for pan